-With regards to timeless traditions, many of the artisan and culinary skills, like craftsmanship, baking and cooking, are being preserved by young people.
+With regards to timeless traditions, many of the artisan and culinary skills, like craftsmanship, baking, and cooking, are being preserved by young people.
 It’s not that they wanted to jettison all signs of the past but rather use old techniques to modernize a given craft.

 6. What are your favorite emerging culinary trends in Paris?

 I am a big fan of two things: the return of classic dishes but done better, with quality ingredients and with simplicity (and sometimes even interpreted by foreign chefs).

 But so are the bistronomic dishes – inventive but not pretentious fare that plays up forgotten vegetables with spices, light sauces and foreign flavors.

 7. How can Epicure & Culture readers discover the innovative aspects of Paris?

 When it comes to exploring Parisian cuisine, the best thing to do is to follow local journalists and even chefs who are sharing their discoveries and updates about the food scene on social media and in their work for the press.

 8. How can Epicure & Culture readers connect with emerging, innovative trends in their own home cities?

 I also follow tech and innovation accounts on Twitter that document new movements in Paris and I follow French journalists who cover everything from food to business.

 Latest posts by Katie Foote (see all)

-- 8 Outstanding Conservation Safaris Around The World - Apr 12, 2017
+- 8 Outstanding Conservation Safaris Around The World - Apr 12, 2022

 - These 10 Women Whiskey Distillers Will Make You Crave A Manhattan - Dec 12, 2018